-The amount of PRSI you pay will depend on your earnings and the class you are insured under.
+The amount of PRSI you and your employer pay will depend on your earnings and the class you are insured under.

 If the wrong rate of PRSI is deducted from your wages you are entitled to a refund.
 There are a number of reasons why you might be paying the wrong PRSI rate.

 To get a refund either you or your employer should contact the Refunds Section in the Department of Social Protection - see 'Where to apply' below.
 You will be sent a refund application form to fill out.
 If you have paid too much PRSI you will get a refund and the Department will correct your social insurance record.